davidschlachter/wuds-mod/README.md

 # WUDS: Wi-Fi User Detection System (with improved notifications)

 This is a fork of https://bitbucket.org/LaNMaSteR53/wuds, but with better notifications.
 Notifications are sent the first time that an unrecognized device is seen, and thereafter if a given time has passed since it was last seen.
+Additionally, known devices can be given friendly names, and still trigger notifications.

 ## Original README